casillasenrique/software-development-workshop/resources/outline.md

 ### Issues Overview
 * Issues are central to managing features and bugs; an issue describes a specific feature, bug, task, or concept.
-Issues are assigned to developers, and they should be resolved
+Issues are taken from a backlog (see the [Scrum section](#scrum) for an example) assigned to developers, and are resolved by those developers
 * Components of issues:
   * Title - The name of the issue
   * Group - A category this issue might belong in, such as an overarching